pypros/pytest-flake8/README.rst

 Run tests with [tox](https://tox.wiki) (e.g. `pipx run tox`).

-For more information, you can take a look at the `skeleton <https://blog.jaraco.com/skeleton/>`_.
+For more information, take a look at the `skeleton <https://blog.jaraco.com/skeleton/>`_.

 Notes